batatop/kopernikMobile/README.md

   3. ```react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res```
   4. Then run the program regularly by ```react-native run-android```
 - If you get an error while installing the application, delete the old one if you have installed it before.
-- "Failed to delete/create: C:..."
-Build the application again.
+- "Failed to delete/create: C:...": Build the application again.